Key findings

 In the research methodology, market capitalisation is used as a proxy for firm size, and this is then used to examine the relationship between firm size and levels of disclosure.
 Results indicate that there is a weak association between the average level of disclosure and firm size, suggesting that larger firms do not necessarily disclose their sustainable procurement practices more than smaller firms, or vice versa.

-The research team generally found low levels of reporting - This could be attributed to low awareness of GRI indicators, or that reporting is non-mandatory
+The project team generally found low levels of reporting - This could be attributed to low awareness of GRI indicators, or that reporting is non-mandatory

 Out of the 182 ASX 200 companies investigated, eighty-five companies (47%) reported 60% or more of the GRI indicators, implying that over 50% of the companies investigated reported less than 60% of the 32 GRIs (see Figure below).
 The relatively low level of disclosure might be related to the low awareness of the GRI indicators among corporations, or the fact that sustainability reporting is non-mandatory at present.